What are the Different Bible Translations?

 At Grapevine you are free to choose!

 At Grapevine we want to encourage Bible study for children and adults, in whatever form that takes on an individual basis.
-We have found over the years that teachers appreciate being able to work with our curriculum no matter which version of Bible they choose to study and teach from.
+We have found over the years that teachers appreciate being able to work with our curriculum no matter which version of the Bible they choose to study and teach from.